Use to find companies where this pattern is active.

 Explanation

 Each observation is an independent reading: Long Dividend Streak Without Cuts, With Growth (Composite) is a composite that fires on a long uninterrupted dividend payment history including growth in the dividend over time.
-Dividend Coverage and Payment Stability (FCF-Based) fires when free cash flow has covered dividend payments and payments have been steady year-over-year.
+Dividend Coverage and Payment Stability (FCF-Based) fires when free cash flow has covered dividend payments on a three-year average and payments have been steady year-over-year.
+Because the coverage term is an average, an individual year inside the window — the latest one included — can fall short without silencing the reading.
 FCF/OCF Conversion (Industry-Benchmarked) is industry-benchmarked free cash flow divided by operating cash flow.
 It fires in the elevated range, meaning the share of OCF that survives capex is high relative to peers.
-The three together describe a present-state configuration.
+The three together describe a multi-year record, not a reading of the company today.
 They do not predict dividend continuation, growth, or survival of a business shock.

 Interpretation